-The City of Wanneroo (the City) is one of the fastest growing Local Government Areas (LGA) in Western Australia and will soon become the largest LGA by population.
+The City of Wanneroo is one of the fastest growing Local Government Areas (LGA) in Western Australia and will soon become the largest LGA by population.

 This growth is set to continue and presents unique opportunities and considerable challenges for both private enterprise and the City.

-In 2021 the City of Wanneroo's estimated resident population was 219,778 residents and this is forecast to grow to 370,273 by 2041
+The City of Wanneroo's estimated resident population has grown from 84,323 in 2001 to 215,878 in 2021 and this is forecast to grow to 370,273 by 2041.